felipeparralejo/mechanical-oscillator/README.md

 ## Client loop
 1. When the client connects to the server, it asks for the peak amplitude desired (in `mm`) and the oscillator starts moving with `f=1.0 Hz` and the amplitude set by the client.
 2. The client waits for a new frequency value to be sent to the server (in `Hz`), a new peak amplitue value (sending `A`) or commanding the oscillator to stop at the extremes (sending `X`).
+3. Everytime the frequency or amplitude is changed, the values are stored in a `pandas.DataFrame` with a timestamp for synchronization purposes.
+This is saved in the file `freqs_amplitudes.csv` when the server is stopped (Ctrl+C) or an error occurs.

 # How to change to A4988 Motor Driver?
 The motor can also be controlled using the `A4988` driver.
 A basic tutorial on this driver can be found in [A4988 Tutorial](https://lastminuteengineers.com/a4988-stepper-motor-driver-arduino-tutorial/).
 The `MICROSTEPPING` Arduino variable in `Stepper_MKR1000.ino` must be changed to `16`, the maximum microsteps provided by the driver.